semji/mockservr/docs/http_mocking.rst

 The `method` option defines which type of HTTP requests will match positively with the endpoint.
 Apart of the usual HTTP verbs (GET, POST, ...), it is possible to set custom HTTP verbs.

-All types of :ref:`validator` may be used with the `method` option.
-If not defined `method` will match any incoming request.
+Each object's property value can be any type of :ref:`validator`, allowing a fine-grain control of the incoming query parameters.
+If not defined, `query` will match any incoming request.

 .. code-block:: yaml
     :caption: YAML